RobinChen121/robinchen121.github.io-12/_posts/2019-09-27-pursuing-paper-capacitated-inventory-problems-with-fixed-order-costs.md

 This paper characterize some features of the optimal ordering policy for the problem --- "capacitated stochastic inventory problem with fixed costs".
 It proposes a definition  of CK convexity.

+<font color=red>This paper is not very long, but is very concise in its wonderful proofs. </font>

 # 1. Problem description